simonekranawetter/hello-real-world/100daysofcode.md

 to do, but I was too lazy to google before.
 Starting to get a tad faster with the commands I learned yesterday.
 But still, painfully slow.
 More JS tomorrow, I need to get though that book.

+## Day 22 (15th of June 2022)

+Earlier tonight I got this message:

+> Stop being so hard on yourself every chance you get :).

+This might be the best and hardest bit of advice besides the "take breaks" bit.
+I just wanna know all the things.